Design history · Contemporary Japanese identity

 Second, the identity system must be operable at retail.
 Sato’s studio produces identity programmes that account for every concrete application — shopping-bag paper weight, hanger material, mannequin specification, cash-register typeface — as first-class design variables, not afterthoughts.

 Third, bilingual typographic integration.
 Samurai identities routinely run in both Japanese scripts (kanji, katakana, hiragana) and Latin script simultaneously, with custom adjustments on both sides.
-The Uniqlo bilingual wordmark is the single most widely-seen example.
+The Uniqlo bilingual wordmark is the most visible example.

 Key works

 Uniqlo global identity (2006) — red wordmark in Latin and katakana, modular retail system, complete signage specification.
-The identity that accompanied Uniqlo’s 2006 Soho flagship and made the brand internationally recognisable.
+The identity that accompanied Uniqlo’s 2006 Soho flagship launch.
 Still the primary Uniqlo identity seventeen years later.

 Rakuten global rebrand (2014) — magenta wordmark plus custom “R” mark, operating across the group’s dozen service brands.
 A rare example of a large-scale global rebrand driven from a Tokyo studio rather than from a Western holding consultancy.